Coursera Website Redesign

 Research Goals

-Usability Questions should help to answer:
+Usability Questions should help to:

-• Reveal any new pain points
+• Identify new pain points

 Sarah / 22 / Business Administration Student